Netherlands Work Visa for IT Professionals - Strategic Route

 Shortage Occupation: In some cases, applicants for jobs in sectors facing shortages may have an advantage in obtaining a GVVA.

-Highly Skilled: Applicants must meet the criteria for being considered a highly skilled migrant, which typically includes having a higher education degree and/or relevant work experience.
+Highly Skilled Migrant: Applicants must meet the criteria for being considered as highly skilled migrant worker, which typically includes having a higher education degree and/or relevant work experience.

-Employment Offer: Like the GVVA, applicants must have a job offer from a recognized sponsor in the Netherlands.
+Employment Offer: Like the GVVA, applicants must have a valid job offer from a recognized sponsoring company in the Netherlands.

-Minimum Salary: The salary offered must meet the minimum income requirements set for highly skilled migrants.
+Minimum Salary: The salary offered must meet the minimum income requirements set for highly skilled migrants worker based on his or her age.

 Knowledge Migrant Program: Highly skilled migrants can also apply under the Dutch Knowledge Migrant Program if they meet specific criteria related to their expertise.